HayataSama/gozaresh/README.md

 - ".box" doesn't get bigger after writing longer texts

 - Program is not responsive so there may be issues in small screen sizes.

-- Shadows become layered and blurry in the dark mode.